Scriptorium is a semester-long high school elective that practices the craft of storytelling.

 • Students come having done all their work in advance, prepared for a discussion-led class with their peers.
 Generally speaking, we spend half the class time unpacking and discussing the homework from the week, often sharing some form of their writing.
 The other half typically includes new content in preparation for the next week's work at home.

-• The books and supply list will be finalized by August 1, 2024.
-In the meantime, know that supplies are minimal and largely consist of writing utensils, paper of some sort, and a few books (used are great!).
-Final writing assignments are preferably typed & printed, but it's not essential — laptops or other electronics aren't allowed in class so there's no need for those.
+• Supplies are minimal and largely consist of writing utensils, paper of some sort, and a few books (used are great!).
+Final writing assignments are typed, but laptops or other electronics aren't allowed in class so there's no need to bring those.

 • The unicorn — apparently chosen because of its connection with dominance and chivalry, as well as purity and innocence in Celtic mythology.

-*remaining balance paid either in full or monthly (invoice sent in August)
+*remaining semester balance paid in full (invoice sent in December/January)

 “We turn to stories because they show us who and what and why we are, what is essential, and what, despite the arbitrariness of falling beams, will not burn.”